arkum/arkum.github.io/_posts/2016-11-23-brief-history-of-usd.md

 Popups has always been a problem with CCF.
 Especially web popups.
 A lot of CCF and CCA implementations had to implement custom coding to handle popups.
 And if you remember until version 2011, CRM was full of popups.
 With the release of CCA, more and more people started integrating CRM and stumbled on this problem of popups.
 A little while after the release of CCA, Microsoft Consulting Services created a solution for handling popups in CRM and other web applications and provide fist class out of box integration for various CRM entities.
 As far as CCF or CCA is concerned CRM was treated as any other web application when hosted inside.
 CCD changed this and made CRM as first class citizens.
 Incidentally a pivotal feature of USD.
 CCD was never released to public and was only available for Microsoft Consulting Services projects.

 ### USD
 After second release of CCA, CRM team decided to bundle features into the next release of the CRM.
 They decided to use CCD and package it as USD (Unified Service Desk) as you know in its current form.
 However, with this release Microsoft had addressed issues with WPFCAB.
 WPFCAB has been currently rolled under SCSF (Smart Client Software Factory) codeplex project which was released by Microsoft after it released CAB.
 Yes, you got it right, USD still uses CAB which was created for windows forms and later modified to support WPF.
 Because of this, a lot of old CCF features work the same way in USD.
-So, we have come a full circle from CCF to USD and CAB stuck along :)
+So, we have come a full circle from CCF to USD and CAB stuck along :smile:

 [1]: http://wpfcab.codeplex.com/
 [2]: https://msdn.microsoft.com/en-us/library/ee712804.aspx